Halito & Welcome!

 You would naturally think that open cesspool had to stink to high Heaven.
 Perhaps it did but I do not recall reeling from any sort of stench.
 I did, however, pick up the occasional “whiff of Jiff” whenever I was away from the farm and returned.

 Why dwell on an open cesspool and its smell?
 Well, one can analogize from this experience to some aspects of American culture.
 For one thing the America I grew up in – especially the South (Texas and Louisiana) – did not sanction much in the way of sexually suggestive language or imagery.
 This changed across time as things like Playboy became a staple on local drug store shelves and eventually gave way to Penthouse, Hustler and such.
 TV and movies too became increasingly “revealing” and explicit.
 This wasn’t some overnight transformation but a somewhat slow, gradual osmotic influx of ideas, language and images that seem to infer that fleshly pleasures were not to be missed, no matter how much they ran contrary to the religious and cultural traditions of heartland America (Somehow boundaries went out the window in many instances with predictable results).
-This was helped along my own generation’s rejection of authority and general angst and rebelliousness, something helped along by the Vietnam War, political corruption including Watergate, and a lot of rocks that got kicked or turned over to reveal all manner of hypocrisy.
+This was helped along my own generation’s rejection of authority and general angst and rebelliousness, something intensified by the Vietnam War, political corruption including Watergate, and a lot of rocks that got kicked or turned over to reveal all manner of hypocrisy.

 Somehow, though, in the rush to better days it seemed as though we’d dug an open cesspool and just got use to an ever increasing stench caused by more and more muck flowing into it.